ACM-CCS-2026/CfP/cfp.md

 By serving on the Program Committee or submitting a paper to ACM CCS, all participants agree to comply with this policy on the use of generative AI and LLMs.

-## Withdrawing Policy

-Withdrawal of a paper is prohibited at any point prior to the official notification of the final decision (acceptance or rejection) being sent to the authors.
-By submitting a paper, authors commit to seeing the submission through the full review process.

 ## Conference Tracks

 Like last year, the ACM CCS Conference features a multi-track format.
 Each track operates as a separate mini-conference, with its own Track Chairs and Track Program Committee.
 The overall process is managed by the Program Chairs (Véronique Cortier and Zhiqiang Lin).
 At the time of submission, authors must select one track, which should be the most relevant to the topic of the paper.
 We understand that some papers might span multiple topics.
 In specific cases, PC members might be asked to provide reviews for papers outside their track, in an effort to provide the best possible reviews to the authors.
 The chairs may decide to move a paper to another track.